Wheest/Glasgow-Thesis-Template/README.md

 Where `-I` includes all the subfiles that we include with `\input`, and `--output chktex_output.txt` saves the output to a file that you can check at your leisure.
 Running with `-W` will turn on all warnings, but will likely be quite pedantic and trigger some false positives.

+#### Have each sentence as a new line

+LaTeX is not a WYSIWYG word processor, and if you have each sentence on a new line, it will still be combined into a single paragraph.
+But why do this?
+Well, first it makes it easier to comment out blocks of text, since you can have individual sentences commented out, without having to replicate sentences you are keeping (or manually break them up).
+Secondly, it is much cleaner from a version-control perspective.
+Tools like Overleaf use `git`, and it is easier to see what has changed between versions if we go line-by-line.